-Development of a novel integrated and scalable methodology for discovering tructural ariations from thousands of genomes.
+Development of a novel integrated and scalable methodology for discovering structural variations from thousands of genomes.
 During phase 3 of the 1000 Genomes Structural Variation project, we used an ensemble of 9 different algorithms for SV discovery.
-The individual call-sets from each of the different algorithms were merged and unified into a single release through a detailed procedure that involved re-genotyping SV genomic loci using GenomeStrip with a special emphasis on genotype concordance for overlapping sites.
+The individual call-sets from each of the different algorithms were merged and unified into a single release through a detailed procedure that involved re-genotyping SV genomic loci using [[MG-comment]],,GenomeStrip with a special emphasis on genotype concordance for overlapping sites.
+Using an ensemble of methods allows us to avoid bias that might be present in a single method.
+This study also illustrates our prior experience in integrating multiple SV calling algorithms into a single pipeline.

-As shown in Figure 3 [XXX – Redo Fig to reduce white space], we develop a pipeline for populationlevel SV discovery that has the following salient features:
+Pipeline for population-level structural variant discovery.
+As shown in Figure 3 [XXX – Redo Fig to reduce white space], we will develop a pipeline for population-level SV discovery that has the following salient features:

-MySQL databasebased sample tracking of data files through the various steps of the pipeline
+MySQL database–based sample tracking of data files through the various steps of the pipeline.

 Standard steps for quality control, duplicate removal and alignment for all selected samples.